wdarren/RoboND-Perception-Project/writeup.md

 ## 1. Summary
 ### Goal
-The goal of this project is take the point cloud from the PR2's camera as input, and then through a perception pipeline and machine learning process, recognize the objects and output the object name and positions for further handling actions.
+The goal of this project is to take the point cloud from the PR2's camera as input, and then through a perception pipeline and machine learning process, recognize the objects and output the object name and positions for further handling actions.
 ### Output

 In `./yaml` folder, `output_1.yaml`, `output_2.yaml`, abd `output_2.yaml`, for objects in `test1.world`, `test2.world`, and `test3.world` respectively, in the format of the following